 The King of the North and the Kings of the East

-The Bible described the Nations that will gather together for the final great battle.
+The prophets described the nations who will gather for the final great battle.

-Isaiah said that God’s judgment will come “on Edom, and on the people of My curse” (Isaiah 34:5).
-Edom represents the enemies of God.
+Isaiah prophesied God’s judgment “on Edom, and on the people of My curse.”
+Edom represents all the enemies of God.

-Joel said, “Egypt shall be a desolation, and Edom a desolate wilderness” (Joel 3:19).
+Joel warned: “Egypt shall be a desolation and Edom a desolate wilderness.”
 Egypt represents the defender of Israel.

-Daniel said the King of the North “shall enter the glorious land, and many shall be overthrown, but these shall escape from his hand: Edom, Moab, and the prominent people of Ammon” (Daniel 11:41).
+Daniel said that the king of the north “shall enter the glorious land, and many shall be overthrown, but these shall escape from his hand: Edom, Moab, and the prominent people of Ammon.”

 The Resurrection of the Saints

-Jesus told us that the elect of God would be spared from the Battle of Armageddon.
+Jesus told us that the elect of God would be spared from the battle of Armageddon.
+In Matthew’s Gospel, Jesus quoted from the Book of Isaiah, saying, “Where the corpse is, there the eagles shall gather.”
+The eagles are the end-time saints.

-Zechariah described the attack of the Nations on Jerusalem, and promised the saints at Jerusalem, a way of escape, saying, “through My mountain valley” – “the Mount of Olives shall be split in two—then you shall flee through my Mountain valley” (Zechariah 14:5).
+Zechariah described the deliverance of the saints, saying, “The Mount of Olives shall be split in two—then you shall flee through my mountain valley.”

-Jesus said that “He will send his angels with a great sound of a trumpet” (Matthew 24:31); “the dead will hear the voice of the Son of God, and those who hear will live” (John 5:25).
-Paul said that “the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God, and the dead in Christ will rise first.”
+Jesus promised that “He will send his angels with a great sound of a trumpet … the dead will hear the voice of the Son of God, and those who hear will live.”
+Paul explained this, saying, “The Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God, and the dead in Christ will rise first.”